Textile industry: environmental impact and regulations

 September 28, 2022 at 12:05 PM

-An industry subject to robust and growing regulation.
+The textile industry is subject to robust and growing regulation.

-1. The Anti-waste for a Circular Economy Law (AGEC)
+1. Anti-Waste for a Circular Economy Law (AGEC)

 Under Article 13 of the law, consumers are required to be informed of certain environmental characteristics of purchased products.